How To Choose a Storage Solution for AI Training Data

 Cloud object storage

 In general, cloud object storage services, like Amazon S3 and Azure Blob Storage, are good options for storing training data when you have a very large volume of data to store because they offer virtually infinite storage capacity.
-These services also offer built-in versioning, so they are useful if you need to track changes to data over time.
+These services also provide built-in versioning, so they are useful if you need to track changes to data over time.

-On-prem scale-out storage
+On-premises scale-out storage

 Databases